 - 24×7 U.S. Support including ability to remotely connect to your computer if you wish

 - Output quality appears excellent for most uses

 - Fairly small and light, well-placed side hand holds

 - It prints fairly quietly and is silent when not printing

 - Inexpensive enough to get as a second printer just for text or drafts

 - Vastly faster and much sharper high-quality setting text than with inkjet printers

 - Print cost is a fraction of that of inkjet printers (on average a little over 2 cents per page).

-- Not as high resolution as some higher-end laser printers, though you might have trouble telling the difference.
+- Not as high resolution as some higher-end laser printers, though you might have a lot of trouble telling the difference

 vs. Brother HL-2270DW: